redpanda-data/connect/website/docs/components/outputs/socket.md

 import TabItem from '@theme/TabItem';

-Sends messages as a continuous stream of line delimited data over a (tcp/udp/unix) socket by connecting to a server.
+Connects to a (tcp/udp/unix) server and sends a continuous stream of data, dividing messages according to the specified codec.

 ```yaml
 # Config fields, showing default values